KarolDuracz/scratchpad/OpenCL via ASUS with GT540M/demo1-4/README.md

 ```

 That's why I used "Project 12 cuda api" and API from  LoadLibrary(L"C:\\CUDA\\bin\\cudart.dll"); to get some information about GPU device.
+<br /><br />
+But there are more questions here about how the driver itself works...
 <hr>

 Project 11